JaniceHJY/Xinhuaxi/README.md

-# Simple Personal Care Website — PureBloom (example)
+# Simple Personal Care Website — XinHuaXi

 What you get:
 - index.html — landing page and structure